tinacms/tina.io/content/guides/nextjs/github-open-authoring/configure-custom-app.md

 > _Note:_ For brevity, the example above configures many steps in a single file, but **a few components can be configured in different places**.
 For example you could put the `EditLink` in a Layout component, or set up the Github Provider only on certain pages.

-If you restart the dev server, you should see a **button in the top left-hand corner** that says, "Edit This Site".
-If you click it, you'll be prompted to authenticate with GitHub, but we still have some steps to get this working.
-Let's set up up the backend API.
+We still have some steps to get this working to test the custom app.
+Let's start setting up the backend API.